Dios Exploration (CVE:DOS) Trading 20% Higher – Here’s What Happened

-Shares of Dios Exploration Inc. (CVE:DOS – Get Free Report) rose 20% on Saturday .
+Dios Exploration Inc. (CVE:DOS – Get Free Report) was up 20% on Saturday .
 The company traded as high as C$0.03 and last traded at C$0.03.
-Approximately 470,980 shares traded hands during trading, an increase of 101% from the average daily volume of 234,070 shares.
+Approximately 470,980 shares were traded during trading, an increase of 101% from the average daily volume of 234,070 shares.
 The stock had previously closed at C$0.03.

 About Dios Exploration